mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 Indexing means we want to select a specific row/column in a dataframe.
 To pull a column of information you can write:

 ```
-hr_df[“Age”]
+hr_df['Age']
 ```

-To pull the nth value in the “Education” column you can write the following:
+To pull the nth value in the 'Education' column you can write the following:

 ```
 df.column_name[n]